Study bolsters findings that superfood may be effective against breast cancer

 Possessing a navy hue and a powerful punch, the blueberry is one of the most potent and popular disease fighters available.
 Now, City of Hope researchers have found another weapon to add to the blueberry’s arsenal of disease-fighting properties: the ability to control tumor growth, decrease metastasis and induce cell death in triple-negative breast cancer cells.

-Results of a recent study build further evidence for the cancer-fighting power of blueberries.
+Results of a study build further evidence for the cancer-fighting power of blueberries.
 The so-called “super food” showed significant activity against breast tumors, according to City of Hope scientists who reported their research in The Journal of Nutrition.

 Blueberries have long been deemed a potent part of the diet because of the brightly colored compounds called flavonoids and proanthocyanidins they contain.